Our commitments – Modern Slavery Act Transparency Statement

 Structure

 OCBC’s key markets are Singapore, Malaysia, Indonesia and Greater China.
-It has more than 420 branches and representative offices in 19 countries and regions.
-These include over 190 branches and offices in Indonesia under subsidiary Bank OCBC NISP, and over 60 branches and offices in Mainland China, Hong Kong SAR and Macau SAR under OCBC Wing Hang Bank.
+It has close to 420 branches and representative offices in 19 countries and regions.

 Operations

-Our business strategy focuses on three core businesses of Banking, Wealth Management and Insurance.
+Our business focuses on Banking, Wealth Management, Insurance and Asset Management.

 OCBC Group offers a broad array of commercial banking, specialist financial and wealth management services, ranging from consumer, corporate, investment, private and transaction banking to treasury, insurance, asset management and stockbroking services.